flipperdevices/Flipper-Android-App/.github/pull_request_template.md

 **Changes**

-Here what change in this PR.
+Here what change in this PR..

 **Test plan**

-and how we can test it
+..and how we can test it